hasura/ndc-prometheus/README.md

 The PromptQL mode, if enabled, transforms the connector schema to be compatible with PromptQL:

 - Support aggregate functions and aggregate grouping.
-- Disable arguments: PromptQL has some push-down issue with aggregations if the model has arguments.
+- Disable arguments: PromptQL has some push-down issues with aggregations if the model has arguments.
 - Instead, new prepared models are added for range functions: `rate`, `irate`, `increase`, `quantile`.
-- The quantile ratio is fixed that is configured in the runtime config.
+- The quantile ratio is fixed, which is configured in the runtime config.

 ### Examples